felixsuwarno/fintech-duitku-wallet-topup-analytics/README.md

 </p>

 #### Key Insights
-- Early growth (August–October) is **primarily acquisition-driven**
-- Returning customers increase into October but **never dominate total growth**
+- Most of the early growth came from new users joining the platform.
+- Users who came back did increase for a while, but they never became the majority.
-- After October, **both acquisition and retention decline simultaneously**
+- After October, both new sign-ups and returning usage dropped at the same time.
-- Indicates weak growth quality: new users are **not converting into a stable returning base**
+- This shows that many new users tried the platform once but did not keep using it.
+- The platform did not build a steady base of repeat users.

 <br><br>
 ---